jaegertracing/helm-charts/charts/jaeger/README.md

 ## Introduction

 This chart adds all components required to run Jaeger as described in the [jaeger-kubernetes](https://github.com/jaegertracing/jaeger-kubernetes) GitHub page for a production-like deployment.

-The chart has following features :

- - Deploy or Use an existing Cassandra cluster (using the [cassandra chart](https://github.com/kubernetes/charts/tree/master/incubator/cassandra))
- - Deploy or Use an existing ElasticSearch cluster (using the [elasticsearch chart](https://github.com/kubernetes/charts/tree/master/incubator/elasticsearch))
- - Deploy or Use an existing Kafka Cluster
- - Deploy `jaeger-agent` as a DaemonSet
- - Deploy `jaeger-collector`, `jaeger-query` and `jaeger-ingester`(optional) components as standard individual deployments.
+The chart default will deploy a new Cassandra cluster (using the [cassandra chart](https://github.com/kubernetes/charts/tree/master/incubator/cassandra)), but also supports using an existing Cassandra cluster, deploying a new ElasticSearch cluster (using the [elasticsearch chart](https://github.com/elastic/helm-charts/tree/master/elasticsearch)), or connecting to an existing ElasticSearch cluster.
+Once the storage backend is available, the chart will deploy jaeger-agent as a DaemonSet and deploy the jaeger-collector and jaeger-query components as Deployments.

 ## Installing the Chart